qkzk/fm/development.md

     - [x] prevent logging the same file multiple times.
 Massive change which requires a new lazystatic element
   - [x] regroup commands in one place
   - [x] FIX: clicking outside above files crashes
+  - [x] Clickable first line.
+Each first line element can be clicked, resulting in an action

 ## TODO